nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-3.6 A research and development approach- scientific solutions

-for the society

-Research and development (R&D) combined with science and technology produces

-value-added products and services, uplifting the country’s economy, and supporting

-human and social development.
-Sri Lanka allocates only the limited amount of 0.12% of

-its annual GDP for research and development, while countries with similar geo-political

-characteristics such as Malaysia allocates 1%, with Thailand 1.2% and Vietnam 0.42%.
+Research and development (R&D) combined with science and technology produces value-added products and services, uplifting the country’s economy, and supporting human and social development.
+Sri Lanka allocates only the limited amount of 0.12% of its annual GDP for research and development, while countries with similar geo-political characteristics such as Malaysia allocates 1%, with Thailand 1.2% and Vietnam 0.42%.

 Meanwhile South Korea allocates 4.6%, Japan 3.6%, USA 3.5%, and China 3%, becoming

 75developed countries.
-Even the limited research conducted in Sri Lanka have not been used

-properly for economic and social development.
+Even the limited research conducted in Sri Lanka have not been used properly for economic and social development.

-Sri Lanka possesses many resources, including endemic flora and fauna species with

-high biodiversity and herbal value, geological resources, the sea surrounding the island,

-freshwater resources within the country, balanced soil, tropical climate, year-round solar

-power, wind power, and rivers and lakes with much potential.
-All these elements can be

-used to produce value-added products and services with lower costs, giving higher profits,

-and they carry a huge potential in the international market.
+Sri Lanka possesses many resources, including endemic flora and fauna species with high biodiversity and herbal value, geological resources, the sea surrounding the island, freshwater resources within the country, balanced soil, tropical climate, year-round solar power, wind power, and rivers and lakes with much potential.
+All these elements can be used to produce value-added products and services with lower costs, giving higher profits, and they carry a huge potential in the international market.

-Sri Lanka is rich with intelligent human resources, and many innovators are emerging even

-at the village level, but a mechanism to extract their ideas and innovations or to provide

-the necessary infrastructure occurred at a minimum level.
-In the future, Sri Lanka can be

-turned into an innovation centre by providing resources and the correct environment to

-harness this human potential.
-The state and private sector should support with a correct

-vision, and efficient mechanisms to bring out their new ideas through experiments and
+Sri Lanka is rich with intelligent human resources, and many innovators are emerging even at the village level, but a mechanism to extract their ideas and innovations or to provide the necessary infrastructure occurred at a minimum level.
+In the future, Sri Lanka can be turned into an innovation centre by providing resources and the correct environment to harness this human potential.
+The state and private sector should support with a correct vision, and efficient mechanisms to bring out their new ideas through experiments and research.

-research.

 #### Principles